 GeneCards Summary for EXOSC4 Gene

 EXOSC4 (Exosome Component 4) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
-GO annotations related to this gene include 3-5-exoribonuclease activity and exoribonuclease activity.
+Diseases associated with EXOSC4 include Lipodystrophy, Familial Partial, Type 3 and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are rRNA processing in the nucleus and cytosol and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Gene Ontology (GO) annotations related to this gene include 3'-5'-exoribonuclease activity and exoribonuclease activity.
 An important paralog of this gene is EXOSC6.